borisdj/EFCore.BulkExtensions/README.md

 Insertion order is implemented with [TOP](https://docs.microsoft.com/en-us/sql/t-sql/queries/top-transact-sql) in conjuction with ORDER BY. [stackoverflow:merge-into-insertion-order](https://stackoverflow.com/questions/884187/merge-into-insertion-order).<br>
 This config should remain true when *SetOutputIdentity* is set to true on Entity containing NotMapped Property. [issues/76](https://github.com/borisdj/EFCore.BulkExtensions/issues/76)<br>
 When using **SetOutputIdentity** Id values will be updated to new ones from database.<br>
-With BulkInsertOrUpdate method for those that will be updated Id column has to match, or other unique column(s) if using UpdateByProperties.<br>
+With BulkInsertOrUpdate for those that will be updated it has to match with Id column, or other unique column(s) if using UpdateByProperties.<br>

 **SetOutputIdentity** is useful when BulkInsert is done to multiple related tables, that have Identity column.<br>
 After Insert is done to first table, we need Id-s (if using Option 1) that were generated in Db because they are FK(ForeignKey) in second table.<br>